hueyyeng/simple-react-lightbox/README.md

 ⚠️ NOTES:
 - If you are using a button, or a link or anything you want clickable or selectable, **you need to add a class of `SRLCustomCaption` to every element, including children**.
 This is to prevent the light-box from closing when clicking outside which is the normal behavior of the light-box.
 - All the settings about the caption are being ignored if you are using a custom caption.
 You dictate the style of your custom caption.
 Keep in mind that the caption was designed to be just that, a caption, and I am not responsible if your layout breaks for any reason (like if you put too many things in it).
-- Custom captions are made possible using [dangerouslySetInnerHTML](https://reactjs.org/docs/dom-elements.html#dangerouslysetinnerhtml).
-Please read this to fully understand the risk of using this concept in your app.

 ```jsx
 import React from "react";